seidenza/carolineseidenzahl.github.io/_pages/about.md

   enabled: false
 ---

-I am a senior at Michigan State University, double majoring in Electrical Engineering and Mathematics with a Biomedical Engineering concentration.
+I am a Honors student studying Electrical Engineering and Mathematics with a concentration in Biomedical Engineering.
 I also have a minor in Computational Modeling and Data Science (CMSE).

 My research interests include signal processing, inverse problems, and optimization.
 I’m excited about making biomedical imaging more accurate and accessible.